 - Technical requirements - I sometimes use powerpoint and video.
 Let me know if you can't provide a room for this and I will adapt what I do accordingly.

 - Please send me a schedule in advance bearing in mind I will need the occasional break to catch my breath.
 Advance warning of age and class size is really important.

 - Let me know if there are any special needs I should be aware of in the class before I start talking.

 - Bookselling - I value the opportunity to sign copies of my books in person and some children love the chance to buy on the day.
+Please try and make this part of the day.
 You can often get a local bookseller to make the ordering arrangements for you.